A16. Manjusri, 13.7cm, copper alloy, silver and copper, Northeast India, Pala, 12th century.

 The sculpture’s lustrous patination and traces of blue pigment in the hair indicate that he was once worshipped in Tibet rather than having been buried as were many Pala metal sculptures.

-Another related image of Maitreya is illustrated in Uhlig, “On the Path to Enlightenment”, described as “Northeast India, Pala dynasty, 11-12
+Another related image of Maitreya is illustrated in Uhlig, “On the Path to Enlightenment”, described as “Northeast India, Pala dynasty, 11-12th century”, No: 38.

-A third related sculpture of Syamatara is illustrated in von Schroeder, Buddhist Sculptures in Tibet, volume 2, described as “Tibetan Monastic Period: Pala Style, circa 12
+A third related sculpture of Syamatara is illustrated in von Schroeder, Buddhist Sculptures in Tibet, volume 2, described as “Tibetan Monastic Period: Pala Style, circa 12th Century” 288A-B.

-A fourth related sculpture of Maitreya is illustrated in The Spiritual Heritage of Tibet: Buddhist Art in the Nyingjei Lam Collection by David Weldon and Jane Casey Singer, fig.18, page 55, described as Tibet, circa 12
+A fourth related sculpture of Maitreya is illustrated in The Spiritual Heritage of Tibet: Buddhist Art in the Nyingjei Lam Collection by David Weldon and Jane Casey Singer, fig.18, page 55, described as Tibet, circa 12th century

 The underneath of this sculpture shows no evidence of it ever having been sealed giving further support to a Pala attribution.